shan-emacs/emacs-packages-mirrors/melpa/xah-fly-keys-readme.txt

 【f】 (or Dvorak 【u】) activates insertion mode.
 【Space】 is a leader key.
 For example, 【SPACE r】 (Dvorak 【SPACE p】) calls query-replace.
 Press 【SPACE C-h】 to see the full list.
 【Space Space】 also activates insertion mode.
-【Space Enter】 calls execute-extended-command.
+【Space Enter】 calls execute-extended-command or alternative.
-【a】 calls execute-extended-command or smex or helm or counsel (if they are installed).
+【a】 calls execute-extended-command or alternative.

 The leader key sequence basically replace ALL emacs commands that starts with C-x key.